thearyansingh/javascript/README.md

- this repo contain javascipt notes  which helps me to revice befor the interview
+ this repo contain javascipt notes  which helps me to revice it for the interview